 The great thing about a tack-mounted kayak light is that you can take the mount off when you are transporting or storing your kayak.
 You can also adjust the light on the track to put it where you want it.

-If you want to permanently mount a kayak light to your boat, you can go with an old reliable option and screw it in.
-Be careful with drilling into your kayak because once you drill a hole, you can’t un-drill it.
+If you want to mount a kayak light to your boat permanently, you can use an old reliable option and screw it in.
+Be careful with drilling into your kayak because you can’t un-drill it once you drill a hole.
 Also, if you screw a lighting mount to your boat, it’s fixed in that spot.

-If you are comfortable drilling holes in your kayak, a great option is to install a track on your vessel.
+If you are comfortable drilling holes in your kayak, installing a track on your vessel is a great option.
 Then you can mount the light to the track.

 Some kayaks come with tension cables installed.
 You can clip a kayak light to the cable with a D-ring or an eyelet.
 This is a good option since the light will bend over rather than break if you have a collision.